Kettle River Flat Water Paddling

-The city of Sandstone Minnesota has nice access to the flat water paddling on the Kettle River.
+The city of Sandstone Minnesota has easy access to the flat water paddling on the Kettle River.
 If you are the adventure seeker who likes to enjoy the view along the way, the flat and easy water sections are perfect for you.

 What ever style of paddling you prefer, there is plenty of exploring to do on the “clean and beautiful” Kettle River.